publiccodeyml/publiccode.yml/docs/en/schema.rst

 Whichever the format for the documentation, remember to make its source files available under an open license, possibly by committing them as part of the repository itself.

-Key ``description/[lang]/freeTags/``
-''''''''''''''''''''''''''''''''''''

--  Type: array of strings
--  Presence: optional

-This key contains a list of free tags that can be applied to a software.

-Since they contain values that do not have an official translation, and as such only make sense to a human in a specific language, tags are written in a specific language.

-Each tag must be in Unicode lowercase, and should not contain any Unicode whitespace character.
-The suggested character to separate multiple words is ``-`` (single dash).

 Key ``description/[lang]/features``
 '''''''''''''''''''''''''''''''''''